parth-singh71/ai_interviewer/README.md

 ## Overview

 AI Interviewer is an intelligent, speech-based interview simulation tool built using Whisper for speech-to-text transcription, WebRTC VAD for voice activity detection, and a LangGraph-powered interview engine.
-It dynamically conducts interviews, processes responses in real-time, and scores performance — all through a natural conversation flow.
+It dynamically conducts interviews, processes responses in real-time, provides feedback, asks contextual follow-up questions and scores performance through a natural conversation flow.

 ## Features